 J-1 Visa Flight Paramedic Jobs

-Flight Paramedic roles in the U.S. attract internationally trained emergency medical professionals through the J-1 Trainee or Specialist program categories, both requiring a U.S. Department of State-designated sponsor organization to issue your DS-2019 and provide sponsorship.
+Flight Paramedic roles in the U.S. attract internationally trained emergency medical professionals through the J-1 visa Trainee or Specialist program categories, both requiring a U.S. Department of State-designated sponsor organization to issue your DS-2019 and provide sponsorship.
 No lottery applies, but program category, training plan approval, and host employer alignment all shape your path in.

-See All Flight Paramedic JobsOverview
+Find J-1 Visa Flight Paramedic JobsOverview

-Showing 5 of 9+ Flight Paramedic jobs
+Showing 5 of 6+ Flight Paramedic jobs

-See all 9+ Flight Paramedic jobs
+See all Flight Paramedic Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Flight Paramedic roles.